zplug/zplug/README.md

 Defaults to `fzf-tmux:fzf:peco:percol:zaw`.
 When `--select` option is specified, colon-separated first element that exists in the `$PATH` will be used by zplug as the interactive filter.
 The `ZPLUG_FILTER` also accepts the following values: `fzf-tmux -d "10%":/path/to/peco:my peco`.

+#### `ZPLUG_EXTERNAL`

+Defaults to `$ZPLUG_HOME/init.zsh`.
+This file is used to add plugins from zplug on the command-line.
+Currently it's read-only ().

 ## Note

-- :tada: Released Beta version!!
+- :tada: Congrats!
+Released official version!!
-- :construction: Until version 1.0.0 is released, `zplug` may be changed in ways that are not backward compatible.
+- ~~ :construction: Until version 1.0.0 is released, `zplug` may be changed in ways that are not backward compatible. ~~
 - Not antigen :syringe: but **zplug** :hibiscus: will be here to stay from now on.
 - :hibiscus: It was heavily inspired by [vim-plug](https://github.com/junegunn/vim-plug) and the like.